favonia/cloudflare-ddns/docs/designs/features/shoutrrr-input-format.markdown

 - silently rewriting one ambiguous line into multiple URLs
 - deferring a folded multi-URL mistake until downstream shoutrrr runtime behavior

+## Scope Boundary

+This note applies only to parsing and validation of the raw `SHOUTRRR` input string.

+It does not define:

+- message delivery behavior after parsing succeeds
+- provider, DNS, or WAF semantics
+- formatting rules for notifier message bodies

+## Extension Points

+- If future work adds additional suspicious-input heuristics, preserve the newline-separated contract unless the public interface is intentionally redesigned.
+- If future work accepts alternative input surfaces for notifiers, map them back to one clear URL-list contract instead of making parsing behavior format-dependent.